stfc/RegentParticleDSL/docs/intro/syntax.md

 The other features specific to Regent are discussed later parts of the documentation.

 ## Terra
-As well as Regent and Lua code, RegentParticleDSL also supports Terra code inside files: [terralang.org](http://terralang.org/).
+As well as Regent and Lua code, HartreeParticleDSL also supports Terra code inside files: [terralang.org](http://terralang.org/).